Benchmarks

 First, to watch GPU utilization run nvtop

-in one terminal, then in a separate terminal, run the benchmarking tool to simulate sealing of a sector of small size:
+in one terminal, then in a separate terminal, run a sealing benchmark to simulate sealing of a sector of small size:

 ./lotus-bench sealing --sector-size=2KiB

-This process uses a fair amount of GPU, and generally takes ~4 minutes to complete.
+This process uses a small amount of GPU, and generally takes only a couple of minutes to complete.
 If you do not see any activity in nvtop from lotus during the entire process, it is likely something is misconfigured with your GPU.